ginjo/vue-helpers/README.md

   vue_root(name)
 ```

-These methods parse your .vue files, insert Vue tags in your ruby template, and package all the boilerplate and compiled js code for delivery to the client.
+These methods parse your .vue files, insert vue tags in your ruby template, and package all the boilerplate and compiled js code for delivery to the client.
 You don't need to worry about where to inline your components, where to put the Vue root-app, or how to configure Webpack or Vue loader.

-Let look at these methods in more detail.

 #### vue_component()
   Inserts/wraps block with vue component tags...